cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 ## **Title: Integrated Marketing - Portfolio Review**

-- **Overview:** You will select a multi-asset campaign from their portfolio to review with the interviewer.
+- **Objective:** Your will select a multi-asset campaign from your portfolio to review with your interviewer.
 These could be multiple assets from an event, ad/sponsored campaign, digital and print assets from a launch, etc. Some examples:
     - web page + booth + printed assets
     - Ads + email + webpage + printed content
     - Infographic + ads + guide
-    - Please note: It is encouraged that you share a campaign that includes print, digital, and environmental.
+    - Please note: It is encouraged that you share a campaign that includes print, digital, and environmental media.
 If you do not have an example of this, no problem.
 Bring what you would like to share the most.

-- **Part 1:** Review Work - Intgrated Marketing.
-Be prepared to explain the design decisions made building out multiple assets all connected to a single campaign.
-The following are examples of questions asked in this section:
-    - What was the goal of this project?
-What steps did you take to accomplish this goal?
+- **Candidate Prep:** Be prepared to explain the design decisions made building out multiple assets all connected to a single campaign.
+What were your objectives throughout the campaign and what steps did you take to achieve them?
+Think about what your creative process is and how you ensure your collaborators' success, as well.
-    - Walk me through your creative process.
-What was your approach to the design process for this work?

-- **Part 2:** Project Management.
-The following are examples of questions asked in this section:
-    - What is your process for making your designs a reality?
-    - How do you set external resources up for success?

 ## **Title: Product and Creative Engagement**

 - **Overview:** In this interview, we will give you a chance to show how you can take real product screens, and extract the core visual elements that communicate their value to users.